corphish/TextTools/README.md

 Issues may be observed as in the contextual menu options may not be available inside certain apps, or the functionalities may not work as expeceted.
 In such cases, kindly raise issue in this Github repo.

 ### Releases
-Check releases section, only debug variants will be available in order to not show that Play Protect warning while installing the apk.
+Check releases section, download the apk and install (sideload) it in your device.
+If you are presented with Google Play Protect warning, please ignore it and continue with the installation. __The reason you may get the Google Play Protect warning is because Google Play might not have seen this app as it is not available in the Google Play Store.__